PlasmaDiffusion/Shopping-Site/README.md

 See the test folder for back end tests, and client/App.test.js for front end tests.

-## CSS
+## React Folders

-The project has a custom index.scss file, and it also uses a small amount of bootstrap.
+client/src/components has all React components.
+Most of these are class components but there are a few hooks as well.. client/src/services has refactored functions for API calls. client/src has the main app file, test file and SCSS files.

 ## Available Scripts